 -Sika posted a 27.1% jump in full-year net profit on Friday and proposed a 16% higher dividend, as the Swiss construction chemicals maker benefited from an upturn in building projects after the pandemic and a raft of acquisitions.

 The company, which makes products used in reinforcing and waterproofing concrete, posted earnings before interest and tax (EBIT) of 1.39 billion Swiss francs ($1.51 billion) for the 12 months ended Dec.
 31, up from 1.13 billion Swiss francs in 2020.

 The figure exceeded the pre-pandemic level of 1.06 billion Swaiss franc operating profit for 2019.
 Sika’s EBIT margin of 15% also met its guidance.

 “Sika has generated lasting added value in a challenging year….
 We will pursue our strong growth in all regions and we will continue to deliver impressive performance in the future,” Chief Exective Thomas Hasler said in a statement.

-Sika confirmed its annual sales forecast of crossing 10 billion francs for the first time in 2022, driven by a more than 10% sales jump in local currencies.
+The company proposed a 16% rise in its gross dividend to 2.90 Swiss francs per share.
+Sika expects annual sales to surpass 10 billion Swiss francs for the first time in 2022, driven by a more than 10% sales jump in local currencies.

-Sika, whose products are also used by car makers as adhesives, has forecast annual sales growth of 6%-8% in the years up to 2023 and an operating profit margin of 15%-18% from 2021.
+Sika, whose products are also used by carmakers as adhesives, also said it expects an annual sales growth of 6-8% in the years up to 2023 and an operating profit margin of 15-18% from 2021.

-After a series of acquisitions, Sika aims to increase its share of the construction chemicals market to 12% by 2025 from around 10% now.
+After making seven acquisitions last year, Sika said it was aiming to increase its share of the construction chemicals market from around 10% now to 12% by 2025.